silviamaggi/smd-com/_posts/2020-08-24-after-the-rain.md

 redirect_from:
   - /today-i-saw/after-the-rain/
 ---
 <p class="lead">Today, after the rain, I used the tripod to take a few short videos in the garden.
-With time, I will set up a YouTube channel to share them.</p>
+I took time today to appreciate my surroundings after a rain shower.</p>

 <!--more-->

-As _[Design, Digested]({{ site.url }}/category/design-digested/)_ went on holiday with good reasons – read why in my [latest letter](https://us10.campaign-archive.com/?u=0c9027b00ef8ad1210adae70d&id=509de179c7){:target="_blank" rel="noopener"} – I took time today to appreciate my surroundings after a rain shower.

 {% include pattern-figure.html image="/assets/images/after-the-rain-silviamaggi-1.jpg" caption="After the rain #1" width="1400" height="933" %}